lambda-11235/TPLPL/README.md

 structures (`foo = foo()`), making them act like atoms.
 Only horn clauses and unification are supported, cuts and negation by failure are not.
 Note that variables start with a `?`, and are not indicated by being capitalized (as in Prolog).
-TPLPL also uses breadth first searches, so order of clauses and subgoals do not matter.
+TPLPL also uses breadth first searches by default, so order of clauses and subgoals do not matter.
+Since breadth first searches tend to crash due to high memory usage, depth-first search may be enabled with `--depth-first`.

 Future goals include:
-1. Add flag to enable depth first search.
-Right now, it can be enabled by changing `queryBF` to `queryDF` in `Main.hs`.
-2. Add readline support.
+1. Add readline support.
 Currently stack complains if it is used as a dependency.

 ## EBNF Grammar